Ajay008/OpenCV/README.md

 ### Description :
-> * This repository includes Computer Vision applications like Motion Detection, Color Tracking, Motion Rcording, Optical Flow and Object Tracking using Python with OpenCV library
+> * This repository includes Computer Vision programs like Motion Detection, Color Tracking, Motion Rcording, Optical Flow and Object Tracking using Python with OpenCV library

 ### Prerequisites :